 One key assumption in these fair value calculations is management's estimate of future cash flows and EBITDA.
 In accounting for a business combination, these estimates are generally based on the forecasts that were used to analyze the deal economics.
 For impairment testing, these estimates are based on the annual budget for the upcoming year and forecasted amounts for multiple subsequent years.
 The annual budget process is typically completed near the annual goodwill impairment testing date, and management uses the most recent information for the annual impairment tests.
 The forecast is also subjected to a comprehensive update annually in conjunction with the annual budget process and is revised periodically to reflect new information and/or revised expectations.
 The estimates of future cash flows and EBITDA are subjective in nature and are subject to impacts from the business risks described in "Item 1A.
 Risk Factors."
 Therefore, the actual results could differ significantly from the amounts used for business combination accounting and impairment testing, and significant changes in fair value estimates could occur in a given period.
-Such changes in fair value estimates could result in changes to the fair value estimates used in business combination accounting, which could significantly impact results of operations in a period subsequent to the business combination, depending on multiple factors, including the timing of such changes.
-In the case of impairment testing, such changes could result in additional impairments in future periods; therefore, the actual results could differ significantly from the amounts used for goodwill impairment testing, and significant changes in fair value estimates could occur in a given period, resulting in additional impairments.
+Such changes in fair value estimates could result in changes to the fair value estimates used in business combination accounting, which could significantly impact results of operations in a period subsequent to the business combination accounting the timing of such changes.
+In the case of impairment testing, such changes could result in additional impairments in future periods; therefore, the actual results could differ significantly from the amounts used for goodwill impairment testing, and significant changes could result in additional impairments in future periods; therefore, the actual results could differ significantly from the amounts used for goodwill impairment testing, and significant changes in fair value estimates could occur in a given period, resulting in additional impairment testing.